ECE/CS 5740/6740 - CAD of Digital Circuits and Systems

 Lecture Notes and Slides

-• 01/07: An Introduction to CAD and Synthesis .
-A basic introduction to the course - particularly for those of you who don't really have a good idea about what Logic Synthesis is about.
+• 01/05: An Introduction to CAD and Synthesis .
+A few years ago, I gave a crash course lecture: a basic introduction to the course.
+It was targeted for those who don't really have a good idea about what Logic Synthesis is about.
+Uploaded here for your perusal.

-• 01/09-01/11: Shannon's expansion, Boolean Difference, Consensus and Smoothing operations, Unate and binate functions.
-Introduce the idea of Binary Decision Diagrams as a graph-based data-structure for efficient Boolean function representation and manipulation.
+• Introduce the idea of Binary Decision Diagrams as a graph-based data-structure for efficient Boolean function representation and manipulation.

 • Here are some notes on Generalized cofactors, and how they can be used for Boolean function decomposition.